 These Double Chocolate Muffins are moist, rich, and filled with bittersweet dark chocolate chips.
 They're easy to make, require no mixer, and taste absolutely fantastic!
 For a little added crunch to each bite, sprinkle some sparkling sugar over the top before baking!

 Double the chocolate.
 This recipe uses unsweetened cocoa powder, special dark cocoa powder, and 60% cacao bittersweet chocolate chips.
 The combination gives these muffins the richest chocolate flavor!

 No mixer is needed.
-I love a good recipe where no mixer is needed and this is one of them!
-You only need 2 mixing bowls, a whisk, and a spatula to make these super yummy double chocolate muffins.
+I love a good recipe where no mixer is needed, and this is one of them!
+You only need two mixing bowls, a whisk, and a spatula to make these super yummy double chocolate muffins.
 For more recommended baking tools, check out the list below.

-Here's the completely list of ingredients you'll need to make these easy bakery style double chocolate muffins!
+Here's the complete list of ingredients you'll need to make these easy bakery-style double chocolate muffins!

 - All-Purpose Flour

 - Cocoa Powders.
 I used unsweetened cocoa powder and special dark cocoa powder—both Hershey's brand.